-- 2.1.1 Background.
-Cross Country Canada maintains liability insurance for all levels of the Association national (the national sport organization), division (the provincial/territorial sport organizations) and clubs.
-The coverage in force is a Third Party Sports Liability Policy which includes Directors and Officers Errors and Omissions. - 2.1.2 Aim.
+- 2.1.2 Aim.
 The aim of this manual is to provide general information regarding the coverage provided by the CCC Liability Insurance Policy (hereafter referred to as "the Policy").
 More specifically, the manual provides details on: - a. the extent of insurance coverage; - b. registration/consent and assumption of risk requirements and other obligations of parties seeking to belong to this liability insurance program; and - c. incident report procedures.